 - A. The right to discuss the business before the Council is reserved exclusively for the Mayor, Councilors, the City Administrator and the City Attorney, with the following exceptions: - 1.
 Public Hearings; and, - 2.
-Citizens wishing to speak on non-agenda items. - B. The presiding officer shall recognize any Staff member or member of the audience for discussion of any matter before the Council at their discretion. - C. No person shall be permitted to speak or present evidence until recognized by the presiding officer and given permission to speak or present their evidence.
+Citizens wishing to speak on non-agenda items during Citizen Input as listed on Council agenda for regular session meetings. - B. The presiding officer shall recognize any Staff member or member of the audience for discussion of any matter before the Council at their discretion. - C. No person shall be permitted to speak or present evidence until recognized by the presiding officer and given permission to speak or present their evidence.
 All comments, evidence or questions from the floor will be addressed to the presiding officer.
 In the case of questions, the presiding officer will request input from appropriate sources such as Staff, Councilors, or Presenters.
-Citizens shall be limited to three (3) minutes unless they are a part of the official agenda for the meeting in an effort to keep orderly meetings.
+Citizen Input shall be limited to three (3) minutes unless they are a part of the official agenda for the meeting in an effort to keep orderly meetings as noted above.